gernberg/web.dev/src/site/content/en/blog/loading-ads-page-speed/index.md

 ## Footnotes

 1. Ad Servers might have restrictions and requirements that apply.
-Ad Manager requires publishers to declare a refresh interval in the UI.
+As an example, Ad Manager requires publishers to declare their inventory that refreshes in the UI.
 Some buyers require a refresh declaration of greater than or equal to 240 seconds.
 In general, the longer the interval between refreshes, the more desirable your inventory is to buyers. [read more](https://support.google.com/admanager/answer/6286179?hl=en)